-The Directorate holds a number of bank accounts with the Westpac Bank as part of the whole-of-government banking arrangements.
+The Directorate holds a number of bank accounts with the Westpac Bank as part of the whole-of-government banking arrangements programs.
+The instruse macry quality to consul community use townar and additional community dimensions on allog from Paranyaph Channel Associations.

 Total 72 389 77 819

-Cash on Hand 10 10
+Cash on Hand 10 :10

 Other Operations Bank Accounts 49 61

 ACT Teacher Quality Institute Bank Account 712 508

-School Management Accounts 2 49 481 46 523
+School Management Accounts 7 49 481 46 523

-Educational Support Office Bank Accounts 1 22 137 30 717
+Educational Support Office Bank Accounts 22 137 30 717

-^{1.} The reduction in cash held largely relates to utilisation of cash held for specific projects including internally and externally funded programs.
+) The reduction in cash held anyony milates to an easier of Laco held for specific projects in unling immany and externally fandari